bcraver/HW4/HW4.md

 ### Comments on "Summarize partitions of a genome assembly"

 Excellent.
 One tiny suggestion: Next time, embed your figures directly into the markdown.
 It makes it a lot easier to see everything.
 Otherwise, perfect.

+Also, please differentiate your homework assignment from your lab partner's.
+You're welcome to work together, but please try to compose independent answers.

 # Genome assembly
 ##### Assemble a genome from MinION reads1.